The Art of Creating a Perfect PR Pitch

 PR

-From the pre-pitch research we undertake for clients to how we craft the email to what action is taken afterwards, we know our methods work.
+From the pre-pitch research we undertake for clients to how we craft the email to what action is taken afterwards; we know our methods work.
 At Sandford, we have long-standing relationships with key figures in the industry who rely on our tailored PR pitches to keep them informed and up to date with all the latest information and imagery for their publication and specific purposes.

-Following best practices will ensure a higher success rate of editorial coverage and, more importantly, help us continue to build and maintain authentic relationships with media contacts for our clients.
+Following best practices will ensure a higher success rate of editorial coverage and, more importantly, help us continue to build and maintain authentic relationships with relevant media contacts for our clients.

 Honesty is the Best Policy

-As an integral part of our client’s internal marketing teams, we provide them with honesty and realistic expectations for their projects, products, ideas, and events.
+As an integral part of our client’s internal marketing teams, we provide them with honest and realistic expectations for their projects, products, ideas, and events.
 If we believe a media pitch needs improvement, we engage in a discussion to explore new angles or alternative approaches to the launch or idea that the client wants us to promote.
 This commitment to honesty ensures that our clients can trust us to always have their best interests at heart.

 We’ll never continue the process unless we think the story has legs.
-This is where an agency should be trusted to give you direct and impartial feedback - a weak story makes the brand and the PR look bad.
+This is where an agency should be trusted to give you direct and impartial feedback - a weak story makes the brand and the PR pitch look bad.
 We know better than feeding in incomplete ideas!

 Spend Time on Research

 Our expertise is rooted in our in-depth knowledge of the sector, each publication, and the journalists who are the perfect fit for various story angles.
-However, before embarking on each new approach, we meticulously consider the list of journalists, their niches within the sector, and their personal interests.
+However, before embarking on each new approach, we meticulously consider the list of relevant journalists, their niches within the sector, and their personal interests.
 This dedication to research ensures that our pitches are always targeted and effective.

 woman in white suit flicking through design magazines